Beyond Traps: Should a Florida Tenant Give a Landlord Zero Days or Seven Days to Eliminate a Rat Infestation?

 Who Is Responsible for Pest Control Under Florida Law?

-In single family homes or duplexes, responsibility depends on the lease terms.
+• In single-family homes or duplexes: responsibility depends on the lease terms.
 If the lease explicitly assigns pest control to the tenant, the landlord may not be legally required to act.

-Choosing Your Legal Strategy: Immediate Move Out or Seven Day Notice
+Choosing Your Legal Strategy: Immediate Move-Out or Seven-Day Notice?

-An immediate move out may be justified when a rat infestation renders the property uninhabitable due to serious health or safety concerns.
+Immediate move-out may be justified when a rat infestation renders the property uninhabitable due to serious health or safety concerns.

-Option Two: The Seven Day Notice to Cure Under Florida Statute 83.56(1)
+Option 2 — The Seven-Day Notice to Cure Under Florida Statute § 83.56(1)

 How to Decide Which Option Fits Your Situation

-Document the Infestation Thoroughly
+1. Document the Infestation Thoroughly

-Notify the Landlord in Writing
+2. Notify the Landlord in Writing

-Follow the Correct Process Based on Your Chosen Strategy
+3. Follow the Correct Legal Process

-Consult a Landlord Tenant Attorney Before Acting
+4. Consult a Florida Landlord-Tenant Attorney Before Acting

 Additional Legal Considerations for Florida Tenants